mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 | Change Listener |    | Debugging   |
 | Input Event |   | Reusing and Remixing      |

-Table 1.1.
-Learning Dimensions of the 3M Game Making Model

 This process of mapping such frameworks may be overly time-consuming for many full-time teachers.
 However, teachers may also use and adapt existing maps and frameworks based on their own classroom experience to help their observation of students.
 Because these frameworks can also help students to navigate their own learning journey the effort serves a double purpose.